Swasth-Apps/swasth.co/src/pages/blog/science-of-gratitude-and-wellbeing.md

  By displacing our attention from problems to solutions, gratitude practices hit the serotonin, dopamine, and oxytocin – neurotransmitters that make us feel good.
 With the surge of these chemicals in the brain, the apathy gets healed, and we revive the motivation that depression had sucked away.

+## **BENEFITS OF GRATITUDE**

+.
+Some of the significant benefits of gratitude are:

+* Gratitude relieves us from toxic emotions.
+* Gratitude helps even if the other person does not acknowledge it.
+* Gratitude has positive effects on the brain and body.

+For the individual:

+* increased happiness and positive mood
+* more satisfaction with life
+* less materialistic
+* less likely to experience burnout
+* better physical health
+* better sleep
+* less fatigue
+* lower levels of cellular inflammation
+* greater resiliency
+* encourages the development of patience, humility, and wisdom.

+For groups:

+* increases prosocial behaviors
+* strengthens relationships
+* may help employees’ effectiveness
+* may increase job satisfaction.

+Gratitude helps us find ways to express how grateful we are to have the support and to have the people themselves with us.

 <!--EndFragment-->